The Jack Benny Program: Running gags

 Benny even had a sound-based running gag of his own: his famous basement vault alarm, allegedly installed by Spike Jones, ringing off with a shattering cacophony of whistles, sirens, bells, and blasts before ending invariably with the sound of a foghorn.
 The alarm rang even when Benny opened his safe with the correct combination.
-The vault also featured a guard named Ed (voiced by Joseph Kearns) who had been on post down below, apparently, before the end of the Civil War, the end of the Revolutionary War, the founding of Los Angeles, on Jack's 38th birthday and even the beginning of humanity.
+The vault also featured a guard named Ed (voiced by Joseph Kearns) who had been on post down below, apparently, before the end of the American Civil War, the end of the American Revolutionary War, the founding of Los Angeles, on Jack's 38th birthday and even the beginning of humanity.

 In one appearance, Ed asked Benny, "By the way, Mr. Benny ... what's it like on the outside?"
 Benny responded, "... winter is nearly here, and the leaves are falling."
 Ed responded, "Hey, that must be exciting," to which Benny replied (in a stunningly risqué joke for the period), "Oh, no – people are wearing clothes now."

 In one episode of the Benny radio show, Ed the Guard actually agreed when Benny invited him to take a break and come back to the surface world, only to discover that modern conveniences and transportation, which had not been around the last time he had been to the surface, terrorized and confused him.
 (Ed thought a crosstown bus was "a red and yellow dragon".)
 Finally, Ed decides to return to his post fathoms below and stay there.
 The basement vault gag was also used in the cartoon The Mouse that Jack Built and an episode of The Lucy Show.

 A separate sound gag involved a song Benny had written, "When You Say I Beg Your Pardon, Then I'll Come Back to You".
 Its inane lyrics and insipid melody guaranteed that it would never be published or recorded, but Benny continued to try to con, extort, or otherwise inveigle some of his musical guests (including The Smothers Brothers and Peter, Paul and Mary) to perform it.
 However, none ever made it all the way.

 In keeping with his "stingy" schtick, on one of his television specials he remarked that, to his way of looking at things, a "special" is when the price of coffee is marked down.